dbrattli/Expression/README.md

     assert head == 42
 ```

-Classes can support more advance pattern matching and decompose inner
+Classes can support more advanced pattern matching and decompose inner
 values by subclassing or implementing the matching protocol:

 ```py